-5. CBCS Curriculum:
+6. CBCS Curriculum

-5.1.
-Part A : Core Components:
+6.1.
+Part A: Core Components:

-1) Core Courses: Each programme has a group of core courses.
+Core Courses: Each programme has a group of core courses.
 The syllabus of the core courses will facilitate the students in the acquisition of the basic concepts of their respective disciplines, besides getting exposure to the recent developments.
 This exposure will suitably guide the students towards their vertical mobility in their higher studies.
 Core courses will last till the fourth semester.
+It is mandatory for all PG students to complete an online course under SWAYAM / Spoken tutorial / NPTEL platform between 2nd and 3rd semester.

-5.2.
-Part II: Other Components:

-It includes optional courses.
+6.2.
+Part II: Other Components: It includes optional courses.